Ghostpj/llm-project/ReadMe.md

 Then, a local server is launched and you just have to open the HTTP adress specified in the terminal in a web browser.

-In the project's git folder, you will find the following components:
+In the project's git folder, you will find the following components :

 * An "app" directory for the interface.
-* Local Large Language Model (LLM).
+* Local Large Language Model (LLM) folder.
-* Test scripts.
+* Test scripts folder.
+* `.gitignore`: Specifies which files and directories should be excluded from version control, such as the file load or local LLM.
+* `requirements.txt`: Lists all required packages and their versions necessary for the project.
+* `run.py`: Run this Python file to launch the web application.

 ## `app` Directory